whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 ![](https://talkinbrain.com/og-image.png)

-[Speakable](https://talkinbrain.com) - Speakable generates automatically assessed speaking tasks in more than 100 languages, saving you the hassle of...
+[Speakable](https://talkinbrain.com) - Speakable generates automatically assessed speaking tasks in more than 100 languages, saving you the hassle of…

 2023-05-05T23:52:07.255Z